 As a professor of social entrepreneurship and an entrepreneur, I am often approached by people seeking help with their social enterprise ideas.
 They often get overwhelmed with how to choose their first venture (or second, for that matter).
-To help, we have a quick step-by-step process to vet your ideas and turn them into a viable enterprise.
+And, sometimes they jump to the easiest solution – “let’s start a thrift shop or a coffee shop,“ which may not be viable ideas that net a real return for their financial investment and sweat equity.
+To help, we wanted to share a quick step-by-step process to vet your ideas and turn them into a sustainable social enterprise.

 How do you start?
 Whether you are new to entrepreneurship or starting another venture, you begin the same way:

-- FIRST, uncover your strengths: Research suggests that the most successful enterprises (for-profit or social) leverage each individual’s or organization’s strengths.
-Begin with your staff and/or board and brainstorm on a flip chart – what do we have, do or know?
+Research suggests that the most successful enterprises (for-profit or social) leverage each individual’s or organization’s strengths.
+Begin with your staff and/or board (or form a social enterprise task force) and brainstorm on a flip chart – what do we have, do or know?
 We call this process – “ideation.”
 To do it right, really think broadly (e.g., facilities, intellectual property, subject matter expertise, networks) and without judgment about your unique assets.
-For example, you may operate a Meals on Wheels program for your local community, but use the kitchen only from 1-5 PM and the kitchen could be utilized for more.
-So, list the kitchen as something you have that can be leveraged.
+For example, you may operate a Meals on Wheels program for your local community but only use the kitchen in the afternoons.
+So, for now, just list the kitchen as something you have that can be leveraged.

-- Evaluate your strengths: After you identify your strengths, vote as a group on the top five to seven strengths that are most unique, have value to others and are closest to your mission.
+After you identify your strengths, vote as a group on the top five to seven strengths that are most unique (meaning they are different and distinct from the strengths of others), have value to others (meaning they would be willing to pay for these strengths), and are closest to your mission.
 To do this, we often use an in-person dot exercise or a Survey Monkey tool.
-Then, using our handout, walk through the questions below for each top strength and rate them.
+Then, using this handout, walk through the questions below for each top strength and pressure-test it with a rating system.
 Key questions include:

 - Is this strength different and distinct?